andreaproof/L10-Randomizer/README.md

 - **Preloaded Names**: The list comes preloaded with a set of names.
 - **Single List Display**: One clean, styled list for simplicity.
 - **Randomization**: A button shuffles the displayed list in real-time.
+- **Rainbow Button Effect**: Clicking the button triggers a delightful rainbow animation.
+- **Subtle List Animation**: The list gently fades in with a smooth animation when randomized.
 - **Responsive Design**: Works beautifully on both desktop and mobile.

 ---